How to Install a Squarespace Landing Page with a WordPress Blog

 Wondering how to get both a Squarespace landing page with a WordPress blog on the same URL?
 This step by step post will show you exactly how it can be done.

 Quick Note: Thank you to Michelle for this question in the Facebook group this week!!

 I’m not going to lie…I was torn between the two of them.
 I’ve ALWAYS been a WordPress Fangirl.
 I’ve lived halfway between the lines of HTML and pretty themes for YEARS.
 So, obvi…I’m not leaving them behind.
 Wordpress makes your website COMPLETELY customizable.

 Squarespace…on the other hand, allows the user to make GORGEOUS changes to their website within minutes.
 No coding necessary.
 It allows you to install sign up forms in 5 seconds flat…and even creates stunning slideshows in seconds.

-SO…what I’ve done is use Squarespace for my landing page…which means the first thing you see when you head to Uncorkyourdork.com is me and a sign up form for the Traffic Building Video Library!
+SO…what I’ve done is use Squarespace for my landing page (FYI…this pose was written three years ago and I no longer use Squarespace.
+I DO, however, heart their faces and use them for all of my summits!!) ….which means the first thing you see when you head to Uncorkyourdork.com is me and a sign up form for the Success Path Webinar Replay!

 Step 1: Purchase your primary URL